Rembrandt van Rijn, and his paintings

 To the nineteenth century, Rembrandt was the 'artist of genius', the man who did not give a damn for the conventions of society, and who under the spur of inspiration wanted to do only one thing paint.
 The first half of this century produced the image of Rembrandt the 'misunderstood' artist, the man who after the completion of the Night Watch could expect nothing from his public except incomprehension, but who continued indomitably on the road he thought the right one.
 In the 1950s the image evolved of Rembrandt the painter of people, a man with the exceptional gift of penetrating deep into the psychology of his sitters; also Rembrandt the profoundly religious painter, who knew how to tell biblical stories with infinite understanding.

 Today we try above all to build up a realistic picture of Rembrandt, without glorification, without superlatives, as a man of both good and bad qualities.
 To achieve this what is known of Rembrandt must be tested against the attitudes, ideas and customs of his own time, to see to what degree he was exceptional by the standards of his period, if at all.
-By reconstructing the milieu in which Rembrandt lived, discovering who he associated with, who lent him money, who g ave him commissions, we can discern more clearly what influences he was subjected to, where he obtained his subjects, what he knew of the art of his predecessors, like El Greco, Caravaggio, and goya, and what he did with that knowledge.
+By reconstructing the milieu in which Rembrandt lived, discovering who he associated with, who lent him money, who g ave him commissions, we can discern more clearly what influences he was subjected to, where he obtained his subjects, what he knew of the art of his predecessors, like El Greco, Caravaggio, and Francisco Goya, and what he did with that knowledge.